-Once in Chapleau (Ontario’s largest crown game preserve), you can refuel and take a wander around this outpost-style town that serves both the resource sector and the tourist looking to go off-grid.
+Once in Chapleau (Ontario’s largest game preserve), you can refuel and take a wander around this outpost-style town that serves both the resource sector and the tourist looking to go off-grid.

 Next stop Wawa.
 The home of the goose and pickles.
 As you roll into town you of course will want to grab that selfie with the goose but also make a pilgrimage to Young’s General Store where you can replenish your sodium levels with a freshly brined pickle from the pickle barrel.
 You can also stock up on essential sundries, tacky souvenirs, and summer sausage.
 Nothing makes motorcycle luggage smell better than a chub of summer sausage.
 Overnight in Wawa at one of the many motorcycle-friendly motels.
 Supper tip: try the polish pancake at the Best Northern Motel and Restaurant.

 The next morning head south on the iconic Highway 17.
 Leave lots of time for sightseeing as you weave and wind down the shoreline of Lake Superior.
 This section was voted one of the top 10 drives in Canada by someone important and for good reason.
 You will want to stop at the Old Woman Bay rest stop, the pictographs at Lake Superior Provincial Park, and the Agawa Bay Visitor Centre.
 As you close in on Sault Ste.
-Marie, be sure to drop your kickstand at the Voyageurs Lodge and Cookhouse for one or a dozen of their truly mouth-watering apple fritters.
+Marie, be sure to drop your kickstand at The Voyageurs Lodge for one or a dozen of their truly mouth-watering apple fritters.
 Pack a couple to go to keep that summer sausage company in your saddlebag.

 In the Soo, as it’s called locally, you will have time to explore the local sites before you check in to your accommodations.
-Be sure to visit the Canal National Historic Site, and the Bushplane Museum.
-There are lots of options to stay in, the only choice is whether you want to stay downtown or uptown on the highway 17 strip.
+Be sure to visit the Sault Ste.
+Marie Canal National Historic Site, and the Canadian Heritage Bushplane Centre.
+There are lots of options to stay in, the only choice is whether you want to stay downtown or uptown on the Highway 17 strip.
 The Soo is also famous for its Italian cuisine and many delicious supper options exist.